kiliwalk/reactive-web-starter/README.md

 =================================

 ## Fetures
-* stylus style
+* react
 * react-router
-* API proxy
+* webpack
+* babel for es7 support
 * Global state managed(use umc)
 * Custom dev server
+* API proxy
+* stylus style
+* Base style to use `flex` box, like react-native.
-* Split app.js/app.css/vendor.js, and all with hash
+* Split app.js/app.css/vendor.js, and all with md5 hash name
 * SSR(Server side render).
 Not fully tested.
-Not recommend to use SSR.
+Not recommend to use it.

 ## Installation
 1. Run `git clone` and  `npm i`